 Competitive keywords are one of the main parts of the Search Engine Optimisation lingo.
 They are the heart and soul of blogs, website content, and SERPs rankings.
 Moreover, understanding and targeting the correct competitive keywords is a potential advantage for any business.

 SEO and content friendliness for search result pages are not exactly an easy win.
-In a world where digital platforms are essential branding elements for all businesses, it has also become necessary to develop a thorough SEO content that highlights competitive keywords and topics.
+In a world where digital platforms are essential branding elements for all businesses, it has also become necessary to develop a thorough SEO content strategy that highlights competitive keywords and topics.